lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 (e.g. 5000+ proteins) a higher `times` is requried for convergence. `GS` defines the minimum number of proteins allowed per new data cluster and thus heavily influences what type of new clusters are extracted.
-For example, if a user is interesed in the detection of small complexes they may wish to use a small `GS = 10`, or `= 20` etc. If they wish to detect larger, more abundant sub-cellular niches a much higher `GS` would be preferable.
+For example, if a user is interested in the detection of small complexes they may wish to use a small `GS = 10`, or `= 20` etc. If they wish to detect larger, more abundant sub-cellular niches a much higher `GS` would be preferable.
 Specifying a small `GS` can be more time consuming than using a larger `GS`, and there is a trade off between finding interesting small complexes and those that may not be of interest as we find there is a tendancy to find more noise when using a small `GS` compared to using a higher one.